 Over the past few months, and specifically this past weekend, we have been forced to witness the presence of terrorism at our very doorsteps.
 While this is nothing new, it is something that now has become more prevalent, more recognized, and more likely because of our desire to live as a free people.

-OPS policy and training on suspicious packages is comprehensive.
+OPS policy and training on suspicious packages are comprehensive.
 Some key points to remember:

-- Do not to touch or move the package.
+- Do not touch or move the package.

 - Do not overreact, people recognize your role in keeping them safe and will follow your lead.
 If you panic, they will panic.